 “Make sure you have a set schedule of what you are going to do, including planning some time for you to hang out, relax, go swimming/running, eat, etc. This will help you get and stay organized, without asking too much of yourself and causing a quick burnout.”—Edward Bialorucki, music education

 Yes, taking piano is part of the curriculum.
 You will be placed in a group piano class according to your level.
-A piano placement exam takes place during summer orientation and registration
+A piano placement exam takes place during orientation.

 No preparation is required for the exam; however, if you wish to place out of any level of group piano or to begin progress on keyboard skill abilities, the following is suggested.
 You may work independently or with a teacher on the following: